oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_scale_in_delete_an_existing_shard.md

 **NOTE:** Use tag `isDelete: enable` to delete the shard you want.

-This use case deletes the shard `shard4` from the above Sharding Topology.
+This use case deletes the shard `shard4` from the above Oracle Globally Distributed Database Topology.

 Use the file: [udsharding_shard_prov_delshard.yaml](./udsharding_shard_prov_delshard.yaml) for this use case as below: